simonreed/simonreed/README.md

 ### Get a Senior Ruby and React Developer as and when you need me. 👨‍💻
-I'm a Freelance developer who makes great web applications, using Rails and React, that make my clients more money and enables their businesses run more efficiently.</p>
+I'm a Freelance developer who makes great web applications, using Rails and React, that make my clients more money and enables their businesses run more efficiently.

-* Experienced
+* Experienced ✅
-* Flexible
+* Flexible ✅
-* Reliable
+* Reliable ✅

+You can find out more at [simonreed.co](https://simonreed.co) or view my [CV](https://github.com/simonreed/simonreed/blob/master/CV.md).

 <!--
 **simonreed/simonreed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.